Affiliate links on Android Authority may earn us a commission. Learn more.

 How to separate first and last names in Excel

 We’ll start with our fake contact sheet.
 You’ll notice that it shows each person’s name, email address, and business.
-None of these email addresses are real, just in case you were hoping to email Luke Skywalker.
+None of these email addresses are real, just in case you hoped to email Luke Skywalker.

-On page two of the wizard, deselect tab and select Space.
-At the bottom, you should be able to see an example of where Excel will divide your data.
+- On page two of the wizard, deselect Tab and select Space.
+At the bottom, you should see an example of where Excel will divide your data.

 You can use the Left function, Right function, and Find function to separate first and last names.
 Enter the formula of =LEFT(A2,FIND(” “,A2,1)-1) in a blank cell beside the name to get the first name, or enter =RIGHT(A2,LEN(A2)-FIND(” “,A2,1)) in a blank cell beside the name to get the last name.